yilmaznaslan/aws-iot-core-registering-things-in-bulk/README.md

-# AWS IoT Core - Registiring things in bulk implementing fleet provisioning process
+# How to automate registering things in bulk to AWS IoT Core

 ## Introduction

-This documents provides scripts to automate **registiring things in bulk** with a **fleet provisioning template** into AWS IoT Core using the AWS SDK for Python (boto3).
-It includes tools that can be used for registering things in bulks to `AWS IoT Core` using a `fleet provisioning template` and a provision file stored in a `AWS S3 ` bucket.
+This documents provides scripts to automate **registering things in bulk** with a **fleet provisioning process** into AWS IoT Core by using the AWS SDK for Python (boto3).
+In addition to the tools used for the registeration process it also provides **ready to use** methods to handle things, certificates and policies in large scale numbers.

-The AWS IoT Bulk Provisioning python example creates IoT thing(s), certificate(s), an IoT thing type and a policy.
+The main aim of the repository is to automate process of registering things in bulks to `AWS IoT Core` using a `fleet provisioning template` and a provision file stored in a `AWS S3 ` bucket.
+After succesfully deploying the example application, any number of thing(s), certificate(s), an IoT thing type and a policy will be created in the `AWS IoT Core`.
 Once the **Certificates, things, and policy resources** are createted, it will also attach them to each other.

 After running the sample application, all the certificates and keys(private/public) are saved locally.
 With the help of the `mqtt_connection_test.py` script, connecitivity feature of the created things associated with certificates can be validated.